 SUSPECTING ATTR

-ATTR-CM is often overlooked as a cause of heart failure1-4
+ATTR is an often-overlooked cause of heart failure1-4

 Prevalence of ATTR-CM in screening studies:

-• In approximately 13-19% of people aged 60 or older with HFpEF, the underlying cause was ATTR-CM6-8
+HFpEF ~1 in 8 people aged 60 or older with HFpEF had an underlying cause of ATTR-CM6-8

-• Approximately 6 in 10 patients with ATTR-CM had bilateral carpal tunnel syndrome 5 to 10 years before cardiac manifestations9-12
+Carpal tunnel syndrome ~6 in 10 patients with ATTR-CM had bilateral carpal tunnel syndrome 5 to 10 years before cardiac manifestations9-13

 In a targeted literature review, mean time to diagnosis ranged from 1.3 to 7.2 years.